BVService/wps/generic/README.md

 Each line of railing.txt contains the following information separated by semicolons:
 - An identifier
 - The user's email address
-- The name simulators that will be activated in the model.fluidx file (*Enable = 0 becomes Enable = 1*)
+- The name of the simulators that will be activated in the model.fluidx file (*Enable = 0 becomes Enable = 1*)
 - The name of the plot indicators that will be used in the monitoring.fluidx
 - The name of the riversystem indicators that will be used in the monitoring.fluidx